zuora/payment-page-samples/README.md

     }
 ```

+### Step 4:  Configure the prepopulate fields
+---
-4. Modify the file payment-page-samples/conf/prepopulate.json to set the values for pre-populating fields in HPM page.
+Modify the file payment-page-samples/conf/prepopulate.json to set the values for pre-populating fields in HPM page.

-5. Execute the shell command:
+### Step 5:  Execute the shell command
+---
 ```sh
 npm start
 ```

-6. In browser access the project's URL, for example: http://localhost:3000
+### Step 6: In browser access the project's URL, for example: http://localhost:3000